f3zinker/RedScare-Analysis/README.md

 To run.

 1. Make sure you have Java installed as a dependency.
+The install the dependencies in requirements.txt

 2. In the scraper.py script mess about with the start_date, end_date and the unix time stamp increments to change time range and sampling requency.